You probably are here because you want to improve the website you already have, or you’re trying to figure out what you should do for your new site.

 If you have done a good job of taking your prospect through the buyer’s journey in a positive way, you should have a pretty high conversion rate.
 There are ways you can track your conversions and figure out what about your page is converting your leads the most or make changes as necessary to improve your percentages.

 If your CTA is strong and you have converted them while they were on your site, you should have no trouble getting sales as a result of your efforts.

 Web Design: Factors that Influence a High-Converting Page

 The design is a big part of your website.
 But it is not the main component.
 Your content is the primary component that results in conversions.
 Still, your design should be user-friendly, mobile-friendly, and compliant with the latest tech standards so that you provide your customers with the most reliable and engaging website.

-Below are some of the other factors that influence the UX (user experience).
-Try to work on all of them, as you can, to ensure that everything works as efficiently as possible while allowing customers the best experience you can provide.
+Below are some of the other factors that influence the UX (user experience) that your customers have on your site.
+Try to work on all of them as you can to ensure that everything works as efficiently as possible while allowing customers the best experience you can provide.

 - Reduce image size